PayneLab/biograder/devdocs/03_update_existing_homework.md

 5. Alternatively, if you're in a different directory, you could run `pip install /path/to/biograder/directory/with/setup/py/file`, subbing in the proper path to the biograder `setup.py` file, and replacing / with \ if you're on Windows. `pip` will follow that path, find the `setup.py` file, and then install the package based off of it.

 **Steps for updating answers and hints for existing homeworks:**
-1. Update the HW#.txt for the appropriate homework.
+1. Update the HW#.txt file for the appropriate homework.
 2. Parse the HW#.txt file using the biograder.Parser() function.
+    ```
+    import biograder
+    parser = biograder.Parser()
+    parser.parseKey("path_to_answer_key.txt", "hw_name")
+    ```
-3. Go to the appropriate file in Box and use the "Upload New Version" button to upload the new answer and hint files.
+3. Go to the appropriate files in Box and use the "Upload New Version" button to upload the new answer and hint files.
-4. Copy and past the current index.txt content into a file you can edit.
+4. Open the index.txt file for the homework you are updating, and select the button "Open" to open this file on your computer.
-5. Re-hash the answer and hint files with md5sum and change them on the index.txt file.
-6. DO NOT change the version number or the shared file url.
-That will break the system.
+5. Re-hash the answer and hint files with md5sum, and update the index.txt file with their new hashes.
+(DO NOT change the version number or the shared file url in index.txt.
+That will break the system.)
-7. Upload a the new index.txt file to Box.
+6. Save the index.txt file to save your changes directly back to Box.
-8. Using md5sum re-hash the index.txt file into the index_hash.txt file and upload a new version onto Box.
+7. Re-hash the index.txt file with md5sum, and update index_hash.txt with the new hash.
-9. Re-download the updated homework on Google Colab and test if the new answers and hints appear.
+8. Re-download the updated homework on Google Colab and test if the new answers and hints appear.

 **Steps for updating code for an existing homework that requires a version update:**